JuliaZula/SmartTraveler/README.md

 # SmartTraveler

-SmartTraveler is atravel assistant that combines an Android App based on a Flask server to help users find the most cost-effective travel itinerary.
+SmartTraveler is a travel assistant that combines an Android App based on a Flask server to help users find the most cost-effective travel itinerary.
 Simply enter the departure location, multiple destinations and the dates, then it calculates the optimal travel order while fetching the cheapest flights by the server.

+## Features
+- Input departure city, destinations, and travel dates
+- Fetches cheapest flights in real-time (server side)
+- Solves ATSP using jsprit to optimize visit order
+- Displays total estimated cost and recommended route